gmanuel89/Spectral-Typer/README.md

 * **Spectra format**: selects the format of the input spectral files (imzML, Xmass, TXT, CSV or MSD).

-* **Average replicates in the database**: selects if the replicates for each treatment should be averaged in the database, to generate one representative spectrum per treatment.
+* **Average replicates in the reference**: selects if the replicates for each treatment should be averaged in the reference, to generate one representative spectrum per treatment.

 * **Average replicates in the samples**: selects if the replicates for each treatment should be averaged in the samples, to generate one representative spectrum per treatment.